urbit/urbit.org-reloaded/content/faq.md

 ### How do I safely store my stars? {#grants-13}

-We recommend storing each star in its own in its own Ethereum wallet.
+We recommend storing each star in its own Ethereum wallet.
 The private keys to these wallets should be stored on physical media that is not connected to a networked computer.
 Redundancies don’t hurt!

 ### Can I delegate a bounty or proposal to someone else? {#grants-14}